 1. Stay on top of your fleet maintenance

 A damaged truck or one that is overdue for an inspection can be more dangerous than sharing the road with an aggressive driver.
-Ensure that your drivers are behind the wheel of a safe motor vehicle at all times by staying on top of your truck maintenance, inspections, and any potential recalls.
+Ensure that your drivers are behind the wheel of a safe motor vehicle at all times.
+Do this by staying on top of your truck maintenance, inspections, and any potential recalls.
 Consider an automated schedule to save you both time and money with your fleet when it comes to maintenance.

 2. Enroll your drivers in defensive driving courses